roots/docs/trellis/remote-server-setup.md

 Provisioning a server means to set it up with the necessary software and configuration to run a WordPress site.
 For Trellis this means things like: installing MariaDB, installing Nginx, configuring Nginx, creating a database, etc.

-In Trellis, you provision a server by running the `server.yml` playbook.
-This leaves you with a server *prepared* to run a WordPress site, but without the actual codebase yet.
+In Trellis, you provision a server by running the `server.yml` Playbook from your [Local Development Setup](https://roots.io/trellis/docs/local-development-setup/).
+It then connects to your remote server and leaves you with a server *prepared* to run a WordPress site, but without the actual codebase yet (such as Bedrock).

 ## Deploy